“I killed you, I brought you back, and I can do it again.”

 Caroline: She passes on the calls for now.
 They need to get their story straight.

 GM: Caroline swipes the key card to her room door.
 The bathroom door has been forced open.
-Paxton lies face-down on his stomach in the middle of the bedroom suite.
-The carpet is stained underneath his stomach.
-The stain is very large and very red.
+Paxton lies face-down on his stomach in the bedroom suite.

-GM: As before, Paxton does not relinquish Caroline’s wrist, but forcing the badly wounded man off proves child’s play for the sated vampire.
-The ex-Bureau agent moans with despair as his fix withdraws.
+GM: As before, Paxton does not relinquish Caroline’s wrist.
+Forcing off the badly wounded man proves child’s play for the sated vampire.
+The ex-Bureau agent moans with despair.

 “M… m… more…”